Next Post

 I’ve heard athletes and lifters talk about training 7 days per week in order to reach their goals.
 This mindset, while extremely admirable, is terribly mistaken.

+Let me make this very clear: you do not need to train every day.
 Your true growth from your training occurs when you are recovering.
-But in today’s training culture, rest days are routinely overlooked.
+But in today’s training culture, rest days are routinely overlooked like a skinny nerd during prom season.

 You Must Recover

-In terms of demand, pure speed training taxes the central nervous system (CNS) more than any other activity you can do.
+Now, when it comes to sprinting, the frequency of training is even less than it is with lifting.
+In terms of demand, pure speed training taxes the central nervous system (CNS) more than any other exercise you can do.

 Because of this fact you have to know how to create the proper balance within your training program.
 You have to know just how frequently you can actually perform sprint workouts.